Lucky break: Timeline for lifting Covid-19 restrictions a boon for French Open

-Category: World Hits: 4Postponing the French Open by a week, to May 24 – June 13, has turned out to be a good wager.
+Category: World Hits: 5Postponing the French Open by a week, to May 24 – June 13, has turned out to be a good wager.
 Roland-Garros will now be able to accommodate a significantly larger audience in the last five days of the tennis tournament than initially expected, following the French government's announcement of its plan to gradually lift Covid-19 lockdown measures.

 Read more https://www.france24.com/en/sport/20210501-lucky-break-timeline-for-lifting-covid-19-restrictions-a-boon-for-french-open